-Create a child SKU (in this instance, we just placed an underscore and the qty for easy management.)
+Create a child product SKU (in this instance, we just placed an underscore and the qty for easy management.)

-Add details and specifics for your new product variation.
-The specifics you enter will generate the drop down menu selections on your web shop front end.
+Add details and Specifics for your new product variation.
+The Specifics you enter will generate the drop down menu selections on your web shop front end.

-Once you’ve finished, click the save button and repeat this process with all the variations you wish to create.
-Press the cancel button to get out of the popup screen.
+Once you’ve finished, click the Save button and repeat this process with all the variations you wish to create.
+Press the Cancel button to get out of the popup screen.

 Product specifics are used to categorise differences between products that are part of the same parent.
 For example difference between your product variations is colour, then you would have the specific “colour” specified for each product variation.
 The end result for the customer would be the option to select which colour they want to buy on your web shop.

 You can have multiple specifics per product variation.
 In such cases the customer will presented with multiple buying options.
 For example “Colour” and “Size”.